-By 2024, we will source only chicken certified by Global Animal Partnership (G.A.P.) and require all chickens to be processed in a manner that avoids live-dumping and live-shackling, and instead utilizes a pre-shackle, multi-step controlled-atmosphere processing system that’s widely hailed as more humane.
+By [deadline], we will source only chicken certified by Global Animal Partnership (G.A.P.) and require all chickens to be processed in a manner that avoids live-dumping and live-shackling, and instead utilizes a pre-shackle, multi-step controlled-atmosphere processing system that’s widely hailed as more humane.
 We will publicly report progress toward this commitment on an annual basis.

-- Maximum stocking density of 6.0 lbs./sq. foot and prohibit all forms of broiler cages.
+- By [deadline], maintain a maximum stocking density of 6.0 lbs./sq. foot and prohibit all forms of broiler cages.

-- Provide birds an improved baseline environment1, including:
+- By [deadline], provide all birds with an improved baseline environment, including:

 - At least 3 inches of friable litter covering the whole floor of the house, managed to maintain dry, friable condition and prevent caked or wet areas.

 - At minimum 8 hours of continuous light (≥50 lux) and 6 hours of continuous darkness daily (<1 lux).